What is the Racial Justice Challenge?

-The challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
+The Racial Justice Challenge is a virtual learning tool designed to create dedicated time and space to build more effective social justice habits, and encourage community-building and conversation on the four weekly topics:

-YWCA Northeast Kansas is joining sister YWCAs across the country in hosting the 21-Day Challenge.
+YWCA Northeast Kansas joins sister YWCAs across the country in hosting the Racial Justice Challenge.
 Join fellow members of the greater Topeka community in furthering our mission of eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.
 We have been doing this work for over 130 years.